matuteiglesias/journal/content/Dev/2023-09-25_Analyzed_log_files_for_ChatDev_software.md

 ### Key Activities
 - Initiated preprocessing of log files to extract operational timestamps and configuration paths.
 - Conducted a high-level overview of the software development process, including phases such as preprocessing, chat sessions, code operations, and testing.
-- Outlined a detailed agenda for a workshop focused on refining [[data science]] ideas and introducing foundational software development concepts.
+- Outlined a detailed agenda for a workshop focused on refining data science ideas and introducing foundational software development concepts.

 ### Achievements
-- Successfully extracted insights from log files, providing a clearer understanding of the ChatDev software development [[workflow]].
+- Successfully extracted insights from log files, providing a clearer understanding of the ChatDev software development workflow.
 - Developed a comprehensive workshop agenda to enhance students' understanding of [[AI]] applications and ethical considerations in software development.

 ### Pending Tasks